crazzfeng/sendcloud-docs/docs/Analysis/statistics.md

 <br />

-> 📘 The example of tracking statistics
+> 📘 Tracking Statistics Example
 >
-> You sent a mail to X and Y respectively and both were delivered.
+> You send an email to recipients X and Y, and both emails are delivered successfully.
-> X has opened twice, and clicks the M link twice, and clicks the N link once.
+> X opens the email twice and clicks link M twice and link N once.
-> Y has opened 3 times, and click the M link once and click N link twice.
+> Y opens the email 3 times and clicks link M once and link N twice.
 >
 > * Open: 2 + 3 = 5
 > * Unique Open: 1 + 1 = 2